cosmofur/EX716/README.md

-IF_EQ_A    : True if TOS and Constant A are equal IF_EQ_V    : True if TOS and value stored at address V are equal IF_EQ_VV   : True if value stored at address V1 is equal to value at address V2 IF_LT_S    : True if SFT < TOS
+IF_EQ_A    : True if TOS and Constant A are equal IF_EQ_V    : True if TOS and value stored at address V are equal IF_EQ_VV   : True if value stored at address V1 is equal to value at address V2 IF_EQ_VA   : True if value stores at Address V is equal to Constant value A IF_LT_S    : True if SFT < TOS
 IF_LT_A    : True if TOS < Constant A
 IF_LT_V    : True if TOS < value stored at address V